Dansby Swanson Player Props: Cubs vs. Nationals

 Nationals Pitching Rankings

-- The Nationals pitching staff ranks 28th in the league with a collective 7.7 strikeouts per nine innings.
+- The 7.7 strikeouts per nine innings put together by the Nationals pitching staff ranks 27th in the league.

-- The Nationals have a 4.48 team ERA that ranks 17th across all league pitching staffs.
+- The Nationals' 4.36 team ERA ranks 15th among all league pitching staffs.

-- Nationals pitchers combine to rank 16th in baseball in home runs given up (34 total, 1.2 per game).
+- The Nationals rank 14th in baseball in home runs surrendered (34 total, 1.1 per game).

-- Irvin starts for the first time this season for the Nationals.
+- Corbin gets the start for the Nationals, his seventh of the season.
+He is 1-4 with a 5.74 ERA and 21 strikeouts in 31 1/3 innings pitched.

+- The left-hander last appeared on Saturday against the Pittsburgh Pirates, when he tossed 5 1/3 innings, allowing three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.